DIGA: Digital Arts (Undergraduate)

 DIGA 3035 Digital Art & Design: Advanced (4 Credits)

-In this course, students learn advanced digital art and design using the following Adobe Creative Suite applications: Photoshop Extended, Illustrator, InDesign, Flash, Dreamweaver, Fireworks & Bridge.
-They develop expertise in working with bitmap and vector images.
+In this course, students learn advanced digital art and design using the Adobe Creative Suite applications such as Photoshop Extended, Illustrator, InDesign, Flash, Dreamweaver, Fireworks & Bridge.
+Students develop expertise in working with bitmap and vector images.
 Through creative exercises, projects, individual and group critiques, portfolio development and evaluation, research, and written assignments, students develop effective visual communication skills, strengthen individual artistic style, and demonstrate a sophisticated, professional understanding of technical and creative processes inherent in digital art.
 This course is for advanced-level students with previous knowledge of Adobe Photoshop and the prior skills needed to learn advanced digital art techniques.
-Prerequisites: An introductory level digital art course.
-OS Platform: PC or Mac, Software: Adobe Creative Suite and an introductory level digital art course.
-Introductory level knowledge of Adobe Photoshop.
+OS Platform: PC or Mac, Required software: Adobe Creative Suite.
+Students should have completed an introductory level digital art course and introductory level knowledge of Adobe Photoshop.
 This course was previously ART-224444 Digital Art and Design: Advanced.

 DIGA 3036 Ethics of Digital Art & Design (4 Credits)